 - Introductory week in Berlin (organisation, accommodation, travel arrangements)

-- Search for accommodation and communication with landlords
+- Support of the scholarship holders regarding their search for accommodation and communication with landlords

 - Administrative steps in Germany (health insurance, registration, taxes)